department-of-veterans-affairs/va.gov-team/platform/engineering/frontend/eslint/new-rule-release-notes.md

   - prefer-object-literal
   - prefer-single-boolean-return
   - prefer-while
-- These rules will be under review for 2 weeks (Sprint 21)
+- These rules will be under review for 2 weeks (Sprint 21) and enforced starting Sprint 22
 - Feedback from VFS teams will be collected during this period.
 Please use the tag `@frontend-review-group` or message any of the front-end tools team members in Slack and provide us with your feedback.

 ## SonarJS new rules